Thailand FAQ

 The travel jabs are only a recommendation.
 Vaccination is not mandatory for entry to Thailand.

 If you do need a visa prior to entering Thailand depends on your passport (nationality).
-Most countries are eligible to 30 days visa exemption (51 nations).
-If your country is on the exemption list and your vacation is not longer than 30 days (30 days, not a month), you will automatically get a 30-day permit to enter Thailand as a tourist.
+Most countries are eligible to 60 days visa exemption (93 nations).
+If your country is on the exemption list and your vacation is not longer than 60 days, you will automatically get a 60-day permit to enter Thailand as a tourist.

 For those with visa on arrival, there is another option to extend your stay by leaving Thailand and visiting another country, such as Vietnam, Cambodia, or Malaysia.
 When you return to Thailand you will receive another 30-day Visa on Arrival stamp.